-The M2 Ordinance requires a TOC oversee the implementation of the M2 plan and ensure compliance with all requirements of Measure M2 Ordinance No. 3.
+The M2 Ordinance requires a Taxpayer Oversight Committee (TOC) oversee the implementation of the M2 plan and ensure compliance with all requirements of Measure M2 Ordinance No. 3.
 With the exception of the elected Auditor/Controller of Orange County who is identified as the chair in the Ordinance, all other members are not elected or appointed officials.
 Members are recruited and screened for expertise and experience independently by the Orange County Grand Jurors Association, and are selected from the qualified pool by lottery.
 The TOC meets every other month.
 The TOC upholds the integrity of the measure by monitoring the use of M2 funds and ensuring compliance.
 The responsibilities of the 11-member Measure M2 TOC are to:

-•Ensure all transportation revenue collected from M2 is spent on the projects approved by the voters as part of the plan

-•Ratify any changes in the plan and recommend any major changes go back to the voters for approval

-•Participate in ensuring that all jurisdictions in Orange County conform with the requirements of M2 before receipt of any tax monies for local projects

-•Hold annual public meetings regarding the expenditure and status of funds generated by M2

-•Review independent audits of issues regarding the plan and performance of the Orange County local Transportation Authority regarding the expenditure of M2 sales tax monies

-•Annually certify whether M2 funds have been spent in compliance with the plan.
+- •Ensure all transportation revenue collected from M2 is spent on the projects approved by the voters as part of the plan - •Ratify any changes in the plan and recommend any major changes go back to the voters for approval - •Participate in ensuring that all jurisdictions in Orange County conform with the requirements of M2 before receipt of any tax monies for local projects - •Hold annual public meetings regarding the expenditure and status of funds generated by M2 - •Review independent audits of issues regarding the plan and performance of the Orange County local Transportation Authority regarding the expenditure of M2 sales tax monies - •Annually certify whether M2 funds have been spent in compliance with the plan.

-The TOC met on April 10, 2018 to hold its annual Measure M2 public hearing, vote on the Measure M2 Compliance Findings and Local Jurisdictions Eligibility Findings, and hear updates on the OC Streetcar, M2 Quarterly Progress Report (Second Quarter) and autonomous vehicles.
-The committee unanimously found that OCTA is proceeding in accordance with the M2 Transportation Ordinance and Investment Plan, and that Measure M2 is being delivered as promised to voters for the 27th consecutive year.

-The TOC also met on June 12, 2018 to receive updated financial information on the M2 Quarterly Revenue & Expenditure Report (Mar.
-18) and hear program/project updates on the Comprehensive Transportation Funding Programs (CTFP) and Measure M2 Quarterly Progress Report (Third Quarter).
-OCTA staff also provided the committee with information on SB 1.
+The TOC met on August 14, 2018 to elect a new Co-Chair and hear presentations on the OC Streetcar Project, Measure M2 Project V Community Based Transit Circulators, and the Measure M2 Sales Tax Forecast.
+OCTA staff also provided updates on the Interstate 405 Improvement Project and the M2 Triennial Performance Assessment.

+The TOC also met on October 9, 2018 to review the Annual Eligibility Review Subcommittee Report for the fiscal year of 2018-2019.
+The subcommittee recommended that the TOC affirm ordinance compliance regarding Pavement Management Plans for applicable jurisdictions, and find 35 local jurisdictions conditionally eligible to receive Measure M2 net revenues for fiscal year 2018-19.
+In addition they advised that the TOC direct OCTA staff to send a letter to the City of Fullerton to acknowledge the improvement of their Pavement Condition Index.
+The committee also received a presentation on the Measure M2 Next 10 Plan Market Conditions Key Indicators Forecast and Delivery Plan.
+Staff updates included topics such as the OC Streetcar, M2 Triennial Performance Assessment Update, and I-405 Improvement project.
-Two subcommittees assist the TOC with their safeguard responsibilities: the Annual Eligibility Review (AER)

-Subcommittee and the Audit Subcommittee.
+Two subcommittees assist the TOC with their safeguard responsibilities: the Annual Eligibility Review (AER) Subcommittee and the Audit Subcommittee.
 The AER Subcommittee meets a few times per year, as needed, to ensure local jurisdictions have submitted the following documents in order to be deemed eligible to receive M2 funding: Congestion Management Program, Mitigation Fee Program, Local Traffic Signal Synchronization Plan, Pavement Management Plan, and an Expenditure Report.
 The Audit Subcommittee meets bi-monthly and is responsible for reviewing the quarterly M2 Revenue and Expenditure Reports and the Annual M2 Audit, as well as any other items related to M2 audits.

-M2 FINANCING AND SCHEDULE OF FUNDING -
+M2 FINANCING AND SCHEDULE OF FUNDING ▼

-Contact: Sean Murdock, Finance • (714) 560-5685 Revenue Forecast and Collection
+Contact: Sam Kaur, Revenue and Grants • (714) 560-5685

+Revenue Forecast and Collection